kairichard/kairichardkoenig.de/content/blog/only-through-creations-can-we-initiate-change/index.md

 date: 2019-02-11T19:30:08+10:00
 draft: false
 weight: 4
 keywords:
     - self
 summary: Some time ago, I tweeted about a service I have built - here are some lessons I learned from that.
 ---

 Some time ago, I tweeted about a service I built.

-{{< tweet 1168542359518359552 >}}
+{{< tweet user="kai_richard" id="1168542359518359552" >}}

 It's a system that can alert you via email if a stock crosses a threshold either up or down.
 That is it, nothing more.
 It's a combination of iexcloud, python code, docker, ansible, airtable, and mailgun - all tied together in an afternoon.